-Really Teal may not be everyone’s cup of tea, but if you want to make your limited square footage count, this color can help.
+Really Teal may not be everyone’s cup of tea, but if you want to make your limited square footage count (especially for those with small apartment home gyms), this color can help.

-Try painting the wall on the far side of the room using Really Teal paint, then paint the remaining 3 colors in a lighter shade (such as off-white) to create the contrast needed to make the space feel more spacious.
+Try painting the wall on the far side of the room using Really Teal paint, then paint the remaining 3 colors in a lighter shade (such as off-white) to create the contrast needed to make the workout area feel more spacious.

-While a basement is a great place to break a sweat at home, most basements are notorious for being poorly lit because they lack natural light.
+While a basement is a great place to break a sweat at home, most basements are notorious for having low ceilings and being poorly lit because they lack natural light.